suhani1804/Share-io/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a web3 based gooogle drive where data is shared to everyone with an access to it

 Try running some of the following tasks: